loomchild/volume-backup/README.md

 > Make sure no container is using the volume before backup or restore, otherwise your data might be damaged.
 See [Miscellaneous](#miscellaneous) for instructions.

 > [!TIP]
+> I am doing my best to keep this utility backwards-compatible.
+However, if you are using it in production environment and you want to be sure that it doesn't break with the future updates, request a specific image digest, e.g.: `docker run -v [volume-name]:/volume --rm --log-driver none loomchild/volume-backup@sha256:d598345843d8eb20e4b0da331d538eb9158b70bcaff56f7ba09f5ce1b6498019 backup > [archive-path]`.
+You can find the available digests on Docker Hub or GHCR.

+> [!TIP]
 > When using docker-compose, make sure to backup and restore volume labels.
 See [Miscellaneous](#miscellaneous) for more information.

 ## Backup